 Schools are back, and so are Carp Productions.
 We’re ready and raring to go for Terms Three and Four!
 Whether you’re looking to finally see a show of ours you had to defer earlier this year, or ready to book one of our great shows in the second half of 2020, Carp Productions is ready to take your booking!
 We’ve already had bookings and rescheduled shows as schools have been getting back to normal, and timeslots are likely to get crowded as the year goes on, so don’t delay, contact us now!

 SPECIAL PERFORMANCE – “PROUD TO BE ME!”

-A show specifically designed for students making the transition to school, or to a new year at school, “Proud To Be Me!” focuses on friendship, cooperation, tolerance, self-esteem and individuality, in a fun, interactive show.
+A show specifically designed for students making connections with classmates, and discovering social interaction and responsibilities, “Proud To Be Me!” focuses on friendship, cooperation, tolerance, self-esteem and individuality, in a fun, interactive show.
 It’s perfect for any time of the school year!